plopez01/gavel/README.md

 - Take a quick view of your dashboard to see how are you progressing.
 - Set your working problem and open a side panel with all the problem information.
+- Compile and compare your output to the public testcase automatically.
 - Submit your code and get results directly from the editor.

 ## Extension Settings